-Believe it or not, the art and science behind writing good blog headlines—is a skill that can truly make the difference between whether your blog succeeds or fails in the long run—because if your blog headlines fail to attract readers… you’ll have a difficult time making meaningful progress in your traffic growth.
+Believe it or not, there’s a true art and science behind writing effective blog headlines.
+It’s a skill that can make the difference between whether your blog succeeds or fails in the long run—because if your blog headlines fail to attract readers… you’ll have a difficult time making meaningful progress in your traffic growth.

 👋 Hey!
 Want me to help rewrite one of your blog headlines?